godly-devotion/FrontRow/README.md

 ## Frequently Asked Questions

+### Why do I need this?

+Many movies and TV shows are available with multichannel audio.
+However you would need to have a full surround sound setup in order to fully enjoy that experience.
+Apple introduced spatial audio which allows playing multichannel audio into regular headphones, such as the AirPods Pro.
+This vastly improves the roominess and depth of the played audio.
+Unfortunately, not many video players support Apple's spatial audio.
+So I created a simple video player with AVKit, which is able to use spatial audio.

 ### What about just using QuickTime Player?

 Sure, that works too.
 But I didn't like QuickTime Player's keyboard shortcuts nor its large on screen controls which blocks the video and subtitles.